ymuuuun/ROBLOX-Group-Scraper/README.md

 ## Plans
 - Adding an option to choose a completely random number instead of looking through a range for groups IDs (this might require this entire project to be rewritten)
 - Make using proxies easier
+- Reducing the amount of packages required to use the program

 ## Usage
 To use this, you need the following packages